Create a Website Account - Manage notification subscriptions, save form progress and more.

 Not sure if something is recyclable?
 Visit the Yampa Valley Recycles App to learn more.

 Yampa Valley Recycles Depot provides an outlet for hard-to-recycle items.
 These items often contain materials that are banned from landfills because they leach toxic contaminants, spark fires, or otherwise create nuisance conditions.
 Learn more about the Yampa Valley Recycles Depot.

 Waste Management drop-off location at 2701 Downhill Drive, Steamboat Springs, CO 80487, accepts recyclables at no cost for their customers, and for a fee for non-customers.
 Monday – Friday 9am – 1pm, closed holidays.
-(Materials from other haulers are not accepted.)

 Find location by entering your address when prompted